 Coaches/Extracurricular Advisors: These people see you outside of the normal classroom setting and can speak to different skills.
 For instance, a coach can speak to your ability to work as part of a team.
 An extracurricular advisor may be able to speak to your artistic ability, your organizational skills, or how good you are with money because you served as the treasurer.
-Getting this unique opinion and insight can be valuable to colleges who are looking for students with these attributes.
+Getting this unique opinion and insight can be valuable to colleges that are looking for students with these attributes.

 Employers: If you have a job throughout high school, it can be important to gain a recommendation letter from them.
-They can speak to your customer services abilities and your emotional control with difficult customers, which can be something that can benefit you if you are trying to get into a program such as business or nursing.
+They can speak to your customer service abilities and your emotional control with difficult customers, which can be something that can benefit you if you are trying to get into a program such as business or nursing.
 It also offers opportunities for you to gain employment on campus.

 Colleges generally look for letters of recommendation from these sources because it speaks to skills they look for in their prospective students.